Topsham St James win the Tidball Insurance Cup

 Archant

-Topsham St James won the Tidball Insurance Cup after seeing off first Honiton and then Uplyme & Lyme Regis on Finals Day at Shaldon in South Devon.
+Topsham St James won the Tidball Insurance Cup after seeing off first Honiton and then got the better of Uplyme & Lyme Regis in a rain hit final on Finals Day at Shaldon in South Devon.

-Topsham met Honiton in the first of the days matches and, after Honiton won the toss and chose to bat first, the Topsham bowlers bundled them out for just 98 in 19.1 overs.
-The top score for Honiton was a knock of 17 by skipper Jon Hext and the only other double figure contributions came from Richard Potter (12), Oli Cave (11) and number 10 bat Will Cowley (12no).
+Topsham batsman Bobby East was the star of the show as he scored two unbeaten half centuries on the day.

 East finished unbeaten on 77 from 42 balls, hitting 10 fours and five sixes while Williams was not out 21 from 19 balls.